-The Company considers the undistributed earnings of certain non-U.S. subsidiaries to be indefinitely reinvested outside of the United States on the basis of estimates that future domestic cash generation will be sufficient to meet future domestic cash needs.
-However, due to prevailing economic conditions of increased interest rates and subsequent borrowing costs, the Company remitted approximately \$18,000 from its Belgium subsidiary and has incurred an income tax expense of approximately \$20.
+The Company considers the undistributed earnings of certain non-U.S. subsidiaries to be indefinitely reinvested outside of the United States on the basis of estimates that future domestic cash generation will be sufficient to meet future domestic cash needs and the Company's specific plans for reinvestment of those subsidiary earnings.
+In 2023, due to prevailing economic conditions of increased interest rates and subsequent borrowing costs, the Company remitted approximately \$18,000 from its Belgium subsidiary and incurred an income tax expense of approximately \$20 in the year ended December 31, 2023.
 The remittance was used to pay down U.S. debt.
-The Company had unremitted foreign earnings of approximately \$109,000 and \$94,000 for the years ended December 31, 2023 and 2022, respectively.
+There was no such remittance during the year ended December 31, 2024.
+The Company projects that its foreign earnings will be utilized offshore for working capital and future foreign growth.
 The determination of the unrecognized deferred tax liability on those undistributed earnings is not practicable due to its legal entity structure and the complexity of U.S. and local country tax laws.
 If the Company decides to change its assertion on its remaining undistributed foreign earnings, it will need to recognize the income tax effects in the period it changes its assertion.